-NAME_____STUDENT NUMBER
+STUDENT NUMBER

 Be clear and give all details.
-Use symbols correctly (such as equal signs).
+Use all symbols correctly (such as equal signs).
 The numbers in bold faced parentheses indicate the number of the topics covered in that problem from the Study Guide.
 No calculators!
-You may omit one problem from numbers 1 through 5 (which contain Calculus 1 material) and one problem from numbers 6 though 10 (which contain Calculus 2 material).
+You may omit one problem from numbers 1 through 5 (which contain Calculus 1 material) and one problem from numbers 6 through 10 (which contain Calculus 2 material).
 Indicate which two problems you are omitting: and .
-There is a three hour time limit.